thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 #### 4. Enable the relavant service

-If everything is OK, enable the relavant service for the `Real-time Human and Object Recognition` Demo.
+If everything is OK, enable the relavant service on the `RZ/V2M Evaluation Kit` for the `Real-time Human and Object Recognition` Demo.

 ```bash
 systemctl enable drpai_demo.service